nicolas-astorga/nicolas-astorga.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Large Language Models (LLMs)
-  - Reasoning & System‑2 with LLMs
+  - Reasoning & RL with LLMs
-  - Bayesian Experimental Design & Active Learning
+  - Bayesian Experimental Design, Active Learning & Bayesian Optimization
-  - Bayesian Optimisation
+  - Autoformulation for optimization with LLMs
   - Generative Models & Variational Inference
-  - Information Theory
-  - ML for Astronomy

 # Education to show in About widget
 education: